 Note: This is a JM Classique™ post.
-Photobucket are a pack of fuckers and broke image links from ten years ago, removing the images from old forum posts.
+Photobucket are monsters and broke image links from ten years ago, removing the images from old forum posts.
 Since I’m going through each old post and re-hosting the image on this server, I figured I might as well shove the post here, too.
 JM Classique™: Your Trusted Brand of Yestercrap.

 During the Great Depression, a tiny gentleman of unknown origin (having been fired from his job as a drill bit at Consolidated Telegraph & Armament) decided that the real money was on vehicles that have food within them, an unknown concept at the time.
 Fine society reacted with horror as the tiny gentleman carried ingredients on board his custom-made bus; shocked were those who witnessed him grilling a fish inside of it!
 However, within five years the name of Codpiece Feeshbus was known throughout the land (no doubt helped by its famous advertising slogan “Codpiece Feeshbos — Invast in Ameerica — eh fish BOS”), and it became but the first of a fleet of enfooded conveyances the likes of which had not been seen before, even by Lord Protector Saumarez.
 Thus, it is only fair that we begin our examination of food trucks of the Open West with the first — Codpiece Feeshbus.